 Homemade elderberry syrup is an immune-supportive recipe to help keep you and your family healthy all season long.
 This simple functional recipe will keep in the fridge for up to 6 months!

 For more immune-supportive recipes and tips check out my entire roundup of Natural Cold and Flu Recipes.
+Garlic lovers will love my Fermented Garlic Recipe.

 Cold and flu season is upon us and it also feels like we've been in “sick” season for nearly 3 years straight!